keesiemeijer/related-posts-by-taxonomy/readme.txt

 For older changelog versions see the changelog.txt file

 == Upgrade Notice ==
-= 2.5.1 =
+= 2.6.0 =
-With this update you can add the post date after post titles. (see changelog for more changes)
+This upgrade adds a new Ajax query feature and meta query filter.
+See the change log.